Her Campus Logo Her Campus Logo

 The challenges women face regarding health, especially in the context of breast cancer, bring to light a pressing need for awareness, advocacy, and equitable access to care.
 As we acknowledge Breast Cancer Awareness Month, it is crucial to emphasize the need for awareness and empowerment.
 Proper knowledge and resources can be a pivotal step in combating this disease.
 By fostering support, advocacy, and education, we can work towards a future where all women have the tools and opportunities needed to fight against breast cancer, ensuring no one faces this battle alone.

-Lexani (she/her) is a sophomore at the University of Central Florida, pursuing a major in Psychology, a minor in Communication Sciences & Disorders, and a certificate in Behavioral Forensics.
-Raised and mentored by women of many diverse backgrounds her whole life, she strives to be a girls’ girl through and through!
+Lexani (she/her) is a sophomore at the University of Central Florida, pursuing a double major in Psychology and Communication Sciences & Disorders.
+Raised and mentored by women of many diverse backgrounds her whole life, she strives to be a 'girls’ girl' and do her best to uplift her fellow women.
 With roots in the alternative community, she’s always looking to connect with people who have diverse interests and passions while also giving those in her own subspaces recognition among the student population.
-When she’s not acting as a Staff Writer for Her Campus, you can find her tutoring children, studying the latest psychology research, or searching for new artists and albums to enjoy.
+When she’s not acting as a Staff Writer for Her Campus, you can find her tutoring children, searching for new artists and albums to enjoy, or crafting something new to plaster on her walls.